 The workshop faculty of lecturers from the United States and Canada, each a recognized expert in his field.
 The faculty will combine lectures, video presentations and demonstrations of computer software, in order to address problems in operating and maintaining circular and band saws, chipper and planer knives, and to suggest possible solutions.

 The material presented will benefit:

 • Saw Manufacturers who are seeking to optimize saw design.

-A full program extending over two days will be presented by eight experienced speakers.
+A full program extending over two days will be presented by nine experienced speakers.

 ENROLLMENT can be made by returning the registration form in PDF (Adobe Acrobat)